Indirect Nuclear Spin-Spin Coupling Tensor Tutorial

 SCF(1c) → SCF(4c) → NMR

 where the initial SCF(1c) step represents the self-consistent field (SCF) procedure based on a scalar-relativistic, one-component (1c) Hamiltonian and this step is primarily meant to provide a very good guess of initial molecular orbitals for subsequent fully relativistic calculations, where both scalar- and spin-orbit corrections are included variationally.
-In the second SCF(4c) step, the actual relativistic molecular orbitals are determined by means of SCF with the relativistic four-component (4c) Dirac—Coulomb Hamiltonian.
-Finally, the NMR shielding tensor is evaluated in the last step, starting from the relativistic molecular orbitals obtained in SCF(4c).
+In the second SCF(4c) step, the actual relativistic molecular orbitals are determined by means of a relativistic four-component (4c) SCF involving Dirac—Coulomb Hamiltonian.
+Finally, NMR indirect nuclear spin-spin coupling tensors are evaluated in the last step (NMR), starting from the relativistic molecular orbitals obtained in the previous SCF(4c).

 To perform the SCF(1c) calculation, execute the command

 specifies a name of the input file;